Intermediate Term Lease Purchase Agreements:

 Vested Vacation Benefits

 Vacation benefits are earned by college employees based on time in service and the rights to such benefits are vested.
 The college records vested vacation benefits as earned in accordance with generally accepted accounting principles.
-In the unrestricted fund, only the amount owed to employees at year-end is accrued as an expense and recorded as a liability.
+The financial statements include the total liability owed to employees at year-end.
+The net change in the liability is reflected in the functional expenditures of the college..
 The amount of vested vacation benefits is not included in measures used to evaluate the college’s debt affordability.

 Expenses that the college incurs during the course of current operations may be accrued as accounts payable at year-end.
 The amount recorded as accounts payable is not included in measures used to evaluate the college’s debt affordability.